Working Together: What to Expect in Therapy

 • your strengths, supports, and priorities

-We then develop an approach tailored to you.
-Therapy does not require you to have everything figured out, uncertainty, overwhelm, or simply wanting things to feel different are valid starting points.
+From there, we develop an approach tailored to you.
+Therapy does not require you to have everything figured out - uncertainty, overwhelm, or simply a sense that something needs to change are often the starting point.

 Telehealth: What You Need to Know